Issues

 • Democracy Protection

-Elections must be free, fair, and accessible—and representation should be fair and unbiased.
+Elections must be free, fair, and accessible.
+Representation should be fair and unbiased.

 • Public Schools & Teacher Support